Darn it! Where did I park my car again?

 But why does this happen and is it something to be concerned about?

 What is brain fog and what does brain fog feel like?

 “‘Brain fog’ is not a medical condition, disease or disorder.
 It is a set of symptoms that include a general feeling of fatigue and cognitive inefficiencies, such as reduced concentration and difficulty with memory,” said Cynthia Funes, PhD, a clinical neuropsychologist at Banner – University Medicine Neurosurgery Clinic in Phoenix, AZ.
 “Patients often describe that brain fog feels like having a ‘cloud inside their head’ that makes it difficult for them to focus on daily tasks.”

 You’ve probably heard brain fog more these days – especially as it relates to those recovering from COVID-19 – or at the very least, experienced the symptoms on your own.
-Typical symptoms of brain fog include poor concentration, an extra effort to focus on a task, trouble multitasking or managing too many tasks at once, trouble tracking what you are doing (i.e., “Why did I just walk into this room?”) and trouble retrieving a memory or information.
+Typical symptoms of brain fog include poor concentration, an extra effort to focus on a task or pay attention, trouble multitasking or managing too many tasks at once, trouble tracking what you are doing (i.e., “Why did I just walk into this room?”) and trouble retrieving a memory or information.

-To better understand the causes and when you should be concerned, here’s a breakdown of potential causes for brain fog.
+To better understand the causes and when you should be concerned, here’s a breakdown of things that contribute to brain fog.

 6 common causes for brain fog